aogriffiths/relay/relay-specification.md

    follow for _distributing_ it.

-3. Because of points 1 and 2, Hubs and Subscribers can subscribe to Publishers or other Hubs.
-There a four scenarios:
+3. Because of points 1 and 2, Hubs and Subscribers can subscribe to Publishers or other Hubs. i.e. there a four scenarios:
       * Hub subscribes to a Publisher.
       * Hub subscribes to a Hub.
       * Subscriber subscribes direct to a Publisher.